sugarcoat/sugarcoat/README.md

 Configure Sugarcoat's logging properties.
 See [npm/npmlog](https://github.com/npm/npmlog#loglevel) for more info.

 ### `template.cwd` ###

 Type: `String`
 Optional: `true`
-Default: The current working directory will be relative to whereever the `index.js` file is located.
+Default: Sugarcoat's theme directory

-This is the base path to which all `template` paths are relative to (excluding absolute paths).
+The base path to which all `template` paths are relative.

 ### `template.layout` ###

 Type: `String`
 Optional: `true`
-Default: `main.hbs` that is provided by sugarcoat.
+Default: `main.hbs` (provided by Sugarcoat).

-Path (relative to `template.cwd`) to the Handlebars template that will define the layout of the site.
-If you'd like to provide your own layout file you must also provide a `template.cwd`.
+Path (relative to `template.cwd`) to the Handlebars layout that will define the layout of the site.

 ### `template.partials` ###

 Type: `Array`
 Optional: `true`

 An array of directory (not file) paths (relative to `template.cwd`) to register with Handlebars.
-If any partials use a reserved basename (`color`, `typography`, `variable`, `default`, `nav`, `head`, or `footer`), the respective partial will be used instead the one provided by Sugarcoat.
-If you'd like to provide your own partials the path must be absolute or you must provide a `template.cwd`.
+If any partials use a [reserved name](#reserved-partial-names), the respective partial will override one provided by Sugarcoat.

 ### `template.assets` ###